 There are lots of ways to trigger a Netlify build, but what we need here is webhook.
 In Netlify's site settings, we create a webhook and now we have a URL which will trigger a build and deployment whenever it recieves a POST request.

 Now to monitor a Twitter feed.
 I'm trying to keep away from the need to host any server or service myself, so I just turn to If This Then That, the service automation... um... service.

 Pulling it all together

 - IFTTT monitors activity from my twitter feed

 - New tweets result in a call to a webhook

 - POST requests to the specified webhook invoke a new build on Netlify

-- The site build pulls in recent tweets from the Twitter API and includes them in the site
+- The site build pulls in recent tweets from the Twitter API and includes them in the home page of the site

 - Victory dance